dlundgaard/gitty/README.md

 [![](https://img.shields.io/crates/v/gitty)](https://crates.io/crates/gitty)
 ![](https://img.shields.io/crates/l/gitty.svg)

-Interactive command line interface for enhanced workflow when using the Git CLI.
+Interactive command line interface aiming to enhance workflow when using the Git CLI by minimising typing.

 ## How To Use
-You run `gitty` simply by calling `gitty` from the command line, no arguments, no bells and/or whistles.
+You run the tool simply by calling it from the command line — no arguments, no bells and/or whistles.
 This will prompt you as to which action you would like to perform:
 ```
 $ gitty
 What would you like to do: